insilico/GeneAgeMDD/README.md

 # GeneAgeMDD

 **The data and analysis software will be made public upon publication of the manuscript.**

+Test

 Support for submitted paper: Gene Age Gap Estimate (GAGE) for major depressive disorder: a penalized biological age model using gene expression